Desire100/ChatBot-Implementation-with-TensorFlow-Framework/README.md

 2. PART TWO - BUILDING A SEQ2SEQ MODEL:

-              In this part we have built the archetecture of our seq2seq model by using tensorflow library.
+      In this part we built the  archetecture of our seq2seq model by using tensorflow library.